wolvesofwallstreet/wolves.finance/contracts/README.md

 <h3>From MultiSig marketing wallet call:</h3>

 1.) call RewardHander.sol::grantRole(RewardHandler.sol.REWARD_ROLE(), controller)\
--> This is to allow controller to call into WOWSErc20.sol to distribute rewards
+-> This is to allow controller to call into RewardHandler to distribute rewards

 2.) call WowsToken.sol::grantRole(WowsToken.sol.MINTER_ROLE(), RewardHandler)\
 -> This is to allow RewardHandler to mint rewards fro distributing